 5. Rocking Chair

-Rocking in a rocking chair or rocking horse is a great way for children to develop their vestibular system.
+Rocking in a rocking chair or rocking horse is an effective way for children to develop their vestibular system.

 The vestibular system is responsible for understanding balance during movement.

-Gentle rocking can help your child get accustomed to shifting their weight, adjusting their posture, and feeling more at ease in motion.
+Gentle rocking can help your child become accustomed to shifting their weight, adjusting their posture, and feeling more at ease in motion.

 6. DIY Drum Set